 Symptoms of Exposure

-If your dog enters the water, we recommend rinsing your pet off.
-Animals who ingest algae with this toxin could have a number of symptoms.
-They can also be exposed to the toxin by licking algae from their fur.
-Exposure could result in respiratory paralysis and death.
+Dogs who ingest algae with this toxin could have a number of symptoms, including respiratory paralysis and death.
+Dogs can also be exposed to the toxin by licking algae from their fur.
 Look for these signs in your pet within minutes to hours of exposure: